Visiting International Educator Endorsement

 - does not have a criminal history that would bar the individual from employment as specified in Section 10-21.9(c) of the School Code.

-Individuals wishing to apply for this certificate must file form ISBE 73-03F, "Application for Visiting International Teacher Endorsement," (11/13) with the appropriate regional superintendent of schools.
+Individuals wishing to apply for this endorsement must file form ISBE 73-03F, "Application for Visiting International Teacher Endorsement," (11/13) with the appropriate regional superintendent of schools and submit an application and fee online in the Educator Licensure Information System (ELIS).